 Three of this concert’s four vocal soloists attracted Moyse’s attention early in their professional careers, and have figured significantly in her performances ever since, both at the New England Bach Festival and the Marlboro Music Festival.

 Mezzo-soprano Mary Westbrook-Geha, filling in for an ailing alto, made her surprise debut in the 1987 Bach Festival’s Christmas Oratorio.
 Tenor Steven Paul Spears entered Moyse’s musical family in 1997, when he sang the tenor arias of Cantata #34 & Cantata #151 at the Marlboro Festival.
 Two years later, soprano Hyunah Yu first appeared with Moyse, joining Westbrook-Geha in the Bach Festival’s St. Matthew Passion.
-All three soloists have gone on to illustrious careers, beyond the boundaries of Bach and Vermont, in the U.S. and abroad, with accomplishments too numerous to list here.

 The fourth soloist, baritone David Tinervia, will make his first appearance at Persons Auditorium.
 He has been a Fellow at the Tanglewood Music Festival and has performed operas and oratorios in the Montreal area and elsewhere.
 He is currently completing a master’s degree at McGill University as a student of baritone Sanford Sylvan, who performed with Moyse on many occasions from 1980-2001.